LeMages/Sudoku-Solver/README.md

 # Installation 💻
 Clone the repository:

-bash
-Copier le code
 git clone https://github.com/Kanason/sudoku-solver.git
 cd sudoku-solver

 Run the solver:

-bash
-Copier le code
 python sudoku_solver.py

-Usage 🚀
+# Usage 🚀
 You can modify the grid directly in the code or supply it through a different input method.
-Here's a basic example grid:
+Here's a basic example grid: grille = [

-python
-Copier le code
-grille = [
     [0, 2, 0, 6, 0, 8, 0, 0, 0],
     [5, 8, 0, 0, 0, 9, 7, 0, 0],